 Scriven Poulton will then contact you and ask if you wish to be seen by the Poulton clinic or the Garstang clinic at Garstang Medical Practice.

 Veterans Priority NHS Treatment - All patients who have served in the armed forces are entitled to priority access to NHS care (including hospital, primary or community care) for conditions associated with their time within the armed forces (service-related).
 This includes veteran-specific services like prosthetics and mental health.
 Please let the surgery know if you are a veteran so that this can be recorded in your medical record.
 For further information, see NHS page - priority NHS treatment for veterans.

 Big White Wall - This free online mental health resource for people living with depression and other conditions is now available across the whole of Blackpool, Wyre & Fylde.
-Big White Wall, which is available at www.bigwhitewall.com, provides a clinically safe and anonymous online community providing peer to peer support, personal assessments and self-help courses for those who need it.
+Big White Wall, provides a clinically safe and anonymous online community providing peer to peer support, personal assessments and self-help courses for those who need it.